Telescopes are an essential observing tool for astronomy enthusiasts.

 - 360mm focal length and 70mm aperture, fully coated optical glass with high transmission coatings creates crisp images with increased brightness and clarity

-- 【BEST Telescope for Kids& Beginners!】 Toyerbee telescope meets all the needs of beginners, and the kids’ astronomical journey begins from here!
-Equipped with 3X Barlow len and two eyepieces, H20mm and H6mm, kids can get magnification of 15X to 150X.
-Whether it's watching stars and moons at night or observing planets, ToyerBee telescope is the best helper for kids & astronomy beginners.
+- 【15X-150X High Magnification】Our telescope is equipped with a 3X Barlow lens and two replaceable eyepieces, H20mm and H6mm, so kids can get magnification from 15X to 150X.
+Whether watching planets or observing moon at night, ToyerBee telescope is the best helper for kids & astronomy beginners.

 Meade makes an excellent line of Dobsonian mounted Newtonian reflectors, known as the LightBridge series.